 An 88-year-old crossing guard was struck and killed by a speeding car while protecting two children

 But on Tuesday, Nill was struck and killed by a speeding black sedan.
-In his last moments, Nill saved the lives of two young boys who could have been struck too.
+In his last moments, Nill, 88, saved the lives of two young boys who could have been struck, too.

 Cathy Fithian, principal at Christ the King Parish Catholic School, told CNN he must have seen the driver coming, and put his arm out and told the boys, aged 8 and 11, to stop.